nickglazzard1959/gterm/README.md

 are other options, but they are not normally needed.
 When starting a terminal emulator, ctelnet should be given as the command for the emulator to execute.

-The ctelnet program can be built using the script `build.sh`.

 Documentation
 -------------